This year, the events started to return to a semblance of normalcy. Not completely back to normal, but at least moving in that direction.

 Still, it was a great ride and a lot of fun.
 Some good climbs and descents, and lots of people out on bikes.
 What’s not to like?

 The second event was the Hilly Hundred in Ellettsville, Indiana near Bloomington.
-I rode this event in 2019, in the deluge on Saturday, and the great weather on Sunday.
-I rode with friends from the Columbus area and it was a good time.
+I rode this event in 2019, in the all-day deluge on Saturday, and the much, much better weather on Sunday.
+This year, I rode with friends from the Columbus area and it was a good time.
 We had good riding weather both days this year.
 This might be my favorite ride that I’ve done, as you might guess since I’ve done it more than once.